OpenVisualCloud/Media-Transport-Library/docker/README.md

 Docker guide for Intel® Media Transport Library.

+Please note that the Dockerfile provided is intended for development use only.
+It has been tested for functionality, but not for security.
+Users are advised to review and modify it as necessary before using it in a production environment.

 ## 1. DPDK NIC PMD and env setup on host

 Follow [run guide](../doc/run.md) to setup the hugepages, driver of NIC PFs, vfio(2110) user group and vfio driver mode for VFs.